ivanleongwm/paper-trading/README.md

 2. Create a wireframe using figma to draft out the visuals of the website.
 Wireframes bring clarity to your projects, allowing you to work through all the interactions and layout needs.

 3. Set up the project files and installed the necessary dependencies\

-   Front-end:
-   - CRA: npx create-react-app\
+   - Front-end: CRA - npx create-react-app

-   Back-end:
-   - Express: npm i express
+   - Back-end: Express - npm i express

 4. Create sample data after brainstorming what is needed for the website.
 Sample Data: https://docs.google.com/spreadsheets/d/1ubmwbCFKFeUePetwAlkxZ7F5RQH3LOSs2-ihzvQWuBQ/edit#gid=114795179